Calendario

 Mourides welcome any interest in their traditions.
 Yet since Tuba is a sacred town, all visitors should accept traditional rules.
 Therefore, we must apply a considerate dress code: not smoke, not drink alcohol and not listen to music during the visit.
 If we follow these rules, we will be welcomed.
 A Baye Fall, a member of a colourful branch of Mouridism, will accompany us during the visit.

-In the evening, transfer to the airport for the return flight.
+In the evening transfer to the airport.

 • Due to the limited quantity of available rooms, please book in advance.